dlkw/ceylon-graphql/README.md

 ## Extensions to the GraphQL specification

-The error structure includes a "path" field that shows the exact place of the field in the result data that raised an error, including index number of items in LISTs in square brackets like `toplevel/list[0]/leaf`.
+The error structure includes a `path` field that shows the exact place of the field in the result data that raised an error, including index number of items in LISTs in square brackets like `toplevel/list[0]/leaf`.